 Story by David Brian Johnson and artwork by Deirdre Malcolm

 Simple tales for young children with subtle wellbeing messages.
 The Four Friends – Tayley, Popp, Gully and Donnie – live on and around a small Scottish island.
 They enjoy many wonderful experiences together, and when things are not so good, they help each other to get through.
 In this first story, Tayley the beaver is scared when a ferocious storm blows up.
-He has not experienced a storm before, but when his friend Popp joins him, they are able to face it together ...
+He has not experienced a storm before, but when his friend Popp joins him, they are able to ...
 Read more

 Brave Donnie (Four Friends): Tales About Finding Comfort in Friends